talon-one/talon_one.js/docs/IntegrationApi.md

 let apiInstance = new TalonOne.IntegrationApi();
 let integrationId = "integrationId_example"; // String | The custom identifier for this profile, must be unique within the account. let opts = {
-  'profile': null, // Object | optional flag to decide if you would like customer profile information in the response 'referrals': null // Object | optional flag to decide if you would like referral information in the response };
+  'profile': true, // Boolean | optional flag to decide if you would like customer profile information in the response 'referrals': true, // Boolean | optional flag to decide if you would like referral information in the response 'coupons': true // Boolean | optional flag to decide if you would like coupon information in the response };
 apiInstance.getCustomerInventory(integrationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);